-The addition of city owned and maintained trail connections would ease circulation for these travel modes from the North College MAX BRT to residential units on parallel streets.
+The addition of city or privately owned and maintained trail connections would ease circulation for these travel modes from the North College MAX BRT to residential units on parallel streets.

-Figure 18 and Figure 19 identify where these connections should be made.
+Figure 33 identifies where these connections should be made.
 These locations are based on current block lengths, existing building locations, existing city owned land, as well as existing and proposed streets that are east and west of North College Avenue.

 Easements and/or property dedication to the city should both be considered.
 Right-of-way dedications would ensure long term maintenance and snow removal.
-Figure 20 displays diagrams of what these connections may look like.
+Figure 34 displays diagrams of what these connections may look like.
 Within the west area the mobile home neighborhoods would not be included in the TOD Overlay Zone.
 General TOD Overlay Zone recommendations are outlined here.

-- Developments within designated areas on map (Figure 19) shall be required to provide multi-modal connections from North College Avenue to parallel streets - Dedication of 15-foot easement and/or parcel to City of Fort Collins should be required to accommodate a 10-12-foot trail connection (Figure 20)
+- Developments within designated areas on map (Figure 33) shall be required to provide multi-modal connections from North College Avenue to parallel streets - Dedication of 15-foot access easement or parcel to City of Fort Collins should be required to accommodate a 10-12-foot trail connection (Figure 34)

-Figure 19: Multi-Modal Connections with Parcel Boundaries
+Figure 33: Multi-modal Connections and Block Lengths